elevateforhumanity/fix2/content/video-prompts/homepage-hero.md

 ## Script

-Welcome to Elevate Connects Directory.
+Welcome to Elevate for Humanity.
 Here you can explore WIOA-funded training, apprenticeships, and workforce programs that help you upskill at little to no cost.
 Click Apply to see if you qualify.

 ## Visual Direction